PA DSS vs. PCI DSS: Who Needs to Comply & What Are the Requirements?

 What are the PA DSS requirements?

-There are 14 PA DSS requirements that software developers must adhere to in order to create compliant payment applications.
+There were 14 PA DSS requirements that software developers had to adhere to in order to create compliant payment applications.

 What are the PCI DSS requirements?